 “Please?
 You promised!” the kid sniveled and folded his arms.
 His father sighed and seemed to weigh his options, then he said, “We could, if you say the password.”

 The boy brightened at those words, grinning up at his father’s knowing smile.
-Leaning in, the boy said something in his father’s ear, and the man erupted in hearty laughter; it was such a deep sound, resonating from warm memories they both shared; but a small distance away, an onlooker’s gaze was fixed on them.
+Leaning in, he said something in his father’s ear, and the man erupted in hearty laughter; it was such a deep sound, resonating from warm memories they both shared.
+A small distance away, an onlooker’s gaze was fixed on them.

 Joshua Spring had been staring at them from behind the counter, his expression placid at this display of emotion.
-The sight was somehow familiar and trying to connect with something in the fog of his own mind.
+The sight was somehow familiar, connecting with something in the fog of his mind.
 What was it?
 The boy’s words had struck a chord from the past, but the memory was just beyond his reach, vague and fleeting.

-The reader sees that something is wrong with Joshua Spring, and because the story will progress with him, we know he’s important to the story.
-The scene can be developed to include the entry of an agent from his past, leading to an awkward interaction that can include more detail.
+The reader notices that something is wrong with Joshua Spring, and because the story will progress with him, we know he’s important to the story.
+The scene can be developed to include the entry of an agent from his past, leading to an awkward interaction and the revelation of more details.

 But the doorbell rang, and they both turned in that direction as a new customer stepped in.
 The man stood still in the doorway dressed in a long black overcoat, a damning aura about him…